Can you be fired from medical residency?

 They’ll start there.
 And then, if there are still problems, usually they’ll ask a resident to sign the last chance agreement, which dictates the terms.
-It would be best if you did these things satisfactorily, or the committee will remove you from the program.
+It would be best to do these things satisfactorily, or the committee will remove you from the program.
 But be careful in signing a last-chance agreement.
 Many of these, in my opinion, contain terms or requirements that are nearly impossible for the resident to meet.
-Before you sign that agreement, I certainly would have somebody look that over.
+Before you sign that agreement, I would have somebody look that over.

 Now, you do have some appeal rights.
 If the program dismisses you, you can’t appeal the decision and usually address the committee or submit a written response to the reason behind the program’s removal.
-But to be honest, you don’t have a ton of leverage or rights in fighting a program dismissal.
+But honestly, you don’t have a ton of leverage or rights in fighting a program dismissal.